paulyc/newmoon/README.md

 # newmoon
 moon phase calculator from JPL ephems

-quick n dirty build system:

-make newmoon or just make to build binary
+make to build binary

-make ephems to download ephemeris data (the 431 is quite large but you don't really need it, just I have the code setup to use it but it should be an option)
+make ephem to download ephemeris data (quite large 2.5GB)

 make all to do both

-then with the binary and the ephems, ./newmoon to calculate your new moons approximately
+then with the binary and the ephems, make run, or execute build/src/newmoon to calculate your new moons approximately